Your guide to Krakow Nightlife

 Krakow is easily one of the best cities in Europe to party, and in fact, the Old Town district has more pubs and bars per square meter than anywhere else in the world.
 Because of this, Krakow has become home to some of the best, strangest, and most exciting nightlife in Europe.

-To help you experience all that Krakow has to offer, we have made a quick list of the Dos and Don’ts of partying in Krakow.
-You can also check out our Nightlife Survival Guide.
+To help you experience all that Krakow has to offer and make the best of the Krakow Nightlife, we have made a quick list of the Dos and Don’ts of partying in Krakow.
+You can also check out our Nightlife Survival Guide for more tips.

 #1 Go to a Polish Shot Bar

 The many shot bars located all over Krakow are uniquely Polish.
 Thanks to their love of vodka, and low taxes and regulations on alcohol compared to most western countries.

 Each shot bar typically has a set of in-house mixed vodka flavors to choose from plus a range of spirits and beers.
 The atmosphere at these bars is always lively, no matter what time of the day or night you visit.
 The most famous shot bars in Krakow are BaniaLuka and Pijalnia.
 Shots and beers start from only €1

 If your looking for more of Krakow’s nightlife then check out some of these guides.

 Generally, Polish people are very welcoming and approachable, don’t let the language barrier hold you back.
 Krakow is a student city, so most young people speak excellent English and if not then have shot and try to speak polish.
 SOme t

 Hot Tip: Learn a few basic Polish words as it will surely impress the locals Or check out these 4 things not to say to polish girls.